imyourbug/mdtsp/README.md

 - [Contact](#contact)

 ## Description
-This homework proposes a novel computational intelligence architecture, which combines DeepRL, GNNs, and Attention Networks to effectively solve the MDTSP.
+- This homework proposes a novel computational intelligence architecture, which combines DeepRL, GNNs, and Attention Networks to effectively solve the MDTSP.
 It also uses a fuzzy genetic algorithm that does the optimal depot selection using the pre-trained model.
+- Idea from paper "A reinforcement learning approach for optimizing multiple traveling salesman problems over graphs"
+- Code structure from \url{https://github.com/zcaicaros/DRL-MTSP/blob/main/README.md}

 ## Features
 List the key features of your project.
 For example: